MonkmanMH/UVic_BIDA302/course_outline/00_course-outline.md

-  - **Due date:** Each assignment is due at 23:59 (11:59 pm) on the Thursday following the class; late assignments will be accepted until 8:00 am on Saturday, one hour prior to class.
+  - **Due date:** Each assignment is due at 23:59 (11:59 pm) on the Thursday following the class; late assignments will be accepted until 23:59 (11:59 pm) on the Friday following the class.
 Anything later than that will not be accepted, as we will review the assignment during Saturday’s class.